esphome/esphome-docs/components/climate/bang_bang.rst

 - **dry_mode** (*Optional*, :ref:`Action <config-action>`): The action to call when the climate device is placed into dry mode (for dehumidification).
-- **fan_only_mode** (*Optional*, :ref:`Action <config-action>`): The action to call when the climate device is placed into fan only mode (it may not heat or cool).
+- **fan_only_mode** (*Optional*, :ref:`Action <config-action>`): The action to call when the climate device is placed into fan only mode (it may not heat or cool, but will activate its fan as needed based on the upper target temperature value).

 Fan Mode Actions
 ****************